KF-Art/icewm-personal-tunning/README.md

 This guide is focused on Void Linux and Artix Linux.
 Feel free to add or remove everything as you need and/or want in your setup.
 This is just a guide.

-To start, we will create a directory in which the cloned github repository will be saved

-	mkdir "$HOME/github"

 <H1>Special Thanks</H1>
-- <a href="https://github.com/tuxliban">Tuxliban Torvalds</a> for contributing on simplify and optimize enabling services and Xed text editor process.
+- <a href="https://github.com/tuxliban">Tuxliban Torvalds</a> for contributing on simplify and optimize automated installation script, enabling services, Xed text editor installation process, and this guide.

 <H1>To Do</H1>

-- Make MATE Polkit agent to work properly.
-- Make Nemo's "Run as root" context menu option to work properly.
-- Make the script detect existing files and folders.
+- Add a Display Manager in order to get Polkit working correctly.
 - Correct some guide content.
+- Replace XFCE tools.
 - Make wallpaper to work properly with Nemo Desktop (Artix only).
-- Add XFCE's panel configuration files.
 - Make automated script to detect signature error on package download and then, abort the installation.
-- Add Artix guide and automated script.
+- Fix Artix script (currently it's broken).
 - Polish automated installation script.
 - Replace some tools in order to keep the setup lightweight.